The Superior Spider-Man: Revenge of Spider-Man of Earth-44145

-Following a date with Emma Hernandez, they notice a news that asks if Superior Spider-Man is really Doctor Octopus.
-Spider-Man, Mister Fantastic, and Doctor Strange had noted their collaboration with Superior Spider-Man and his involvement in fighting the Frost Giants.
-Even the Brothers Grimm made their comment about working for them.
-The next day, Max Modell calls Elliot Tolliver to his office where Tolliver admits that he is the Proto-Clone created by New U Technologies and is hosting Otto Octavius' mind.
+The next day, Max Modell calls Elliot Tolliver to his office, where Tolliver admits that he is the Proto-Clone created by New U Technologies and is hosting Otto Octavius' mind.
 Modell stated that he already knew of him being the Proto-Clone and Superior Spider-Man as well as stating that he believes in second chances.
-Upon analyzing the security footage of the leak, Superior Spider-Man finds small spiders and figures out that Spiders-Man of Earth-11580 was responsible.
-Spiders-Man of Earth-11580 attacks them as Superior Spider-Man uses a Wave Disruption Field to trap the main spider.
+Upon analyzing the security footage of the leak, Superior Spider-Man finds small spiders and figures out that Spiders-Man was responsible.
+Spiders-Man attacks them as Superior Spider-Man uses a Wave Disruption Field to trap the main spider.
 Getting a confession from him, Superior Spider-Man reveals to Modell about the Norman Osborn of Earth-44145 who operates as the Spider-Man of his reality.
-Spiders-Man of Earth-11580 states that Spider-Man of Earth-44145 is safe on his world and that they will never reach him.
+Spiders-Man states that Spider-Man of Earth-44145 is safe on his world and that they will never reach him.
 In Horizon University's sub-basement two, Superior Spider-Man states that they will not be able to power the dimensional transporter without something that can replicate the energies of the Cosmic Cube.
 Anna Maria and Living Brain revealed that they harnessed the cosmic energies from the fight with Terrax in the Cosmic Harness invention.
 When Living Brain enters the cosmic energies into the system, he starts to overload and it causes an explosion.
 As Superior Spider-Man holds up the rubble, Spider-Man of Earth-44145 appears revealing that he was on Earth-616 all this time thanks to the fragment of the Web of Life and Destiny that he holds that enables him to travel to different dimensions.
-Upon knocking down Superior Spider-Man, Spider-Man of Earth-44145 reveals that he's going to kill everyone that he cares about as part of his revenge on Superior Spider-Man for insulting him.
+Upon knocking down Superior Spider-Man, Spider-Man of Earth-44145 reveals that he is going to kill everyone that he cares about as part of his revenge on Superior Spider-Man for insulting him.